cronkitedata/dataj/content/coursedocs/memo.md

 ### The pitch

+PLEASE SEE CANVAS FOR A DETAILED DESCRIPTION AND RUBRIC.

 The final memo should be a story pitch of approximately 1,000 words.
 It should include:

 * A nut graf or lede that clearly relates the theme of the story and the results of your analysis so far.